ParipoornaBhat/hackloop-frontend/README.md

 -Paripoorna Bhat[Team Lead🙃 of Alpha_coders]
 +MERN stack dev Thanks to hackloop
 Speacial Thanks to Flc for the 🍪 🍪 🍪

+# Also
+see test out by booking atleast 2 appointment so tht ,, the second appointment details is been made such tht it will include all the previously made report of the patient by the doctor in our platforms this feature can actually save lives even though a patient history is been followed all accross the system ,, the clinics still lack in these ,, our platforms makes it easier for them .....

+[ example,, A doctor lost a patient ,, as patient didnt willing the submit the report of previous doctor with full transparency. it might seem to be a simple feature but it is useful one for sure this example is based on true event ]